Arsakes/geheimnisnacht/README.md

 * [ ] 0.1.2
   - [ ] implement buildings for all human races
-  - [ ] implement units, retinues and culture modifires (humans only)
+  - [ ] implement units, retinues and culture modifiers (humans only)
   - [ ] final touch of traits, modifiers, cultures, religions (humans only)